 An idolating foreman laments the demise of the source of Albright and Wilson’s pollution.

-Though raw production of white phosphorus in the furnaces may have stopped in 1970, its subsequent manufacture obviously restarted after the disastrous Portishead failure.
-Its use at Oldbury has continued throughout to the present day.
-The dismantling of the furnace and its contaminated pieces of plant shown above as well as the heavily contaminated ground around it obviously would have to be disposed of.
+Though raw production of white phosphorus in the furnaces may have stopped in 1970, its manufacture obviously restarted after the disastrous Long Harbour failure.
+Its use at Oldbury has continued throughout to the present day, through the Rhodia era and now the Solvay name change.
+The dismantling of the furnace and its contaminated pieces of plant shown above, as well as the heavily contaminated ground around it obviously would have had to be disposed of.

 In an account of the dismantling, the articles author laments “Now the furnaces are being demolished, the building pulled down.
 The noise and acrid smell will be no more… odd workmen passed to- and- fro armed with crowbars and barrows, carrying pieces of the once proud furnaces- pipes, fire-doors, valves and chains.”